Euro zone bonds surge to best month in over a year as inflation drops

 Data on Thursday showed that euro zone inflation slowed to 2.4% year on year in November from 2.9% in October, well below expectations of a fall to 2.7%.

-Separate figures on Thursday showed that German unemployment rose in November and the French economy contracted in the third quarter, bolstering investors' bets that the European Central Bank will cut interest rates in early 2024.

-Germany's 10-year bond yield DE10YT=RR, the benchmark for the bloc, fell 1 basis point (bp) to 2.417%.
+Germany's 10-year bond yield DE10YT=RR, the benchmark for the bloc, was little changed, rising 1 basis point (bp) to 2.44%.
 Yields move inversely to prices.

-An index of European government bonds .MEREG00 has risen more than 3% in November, in the biggest monthly rise in a year and a half.
+An index of euro government bonds .MEREG00 has climbed 3.2% in November, in the biggest monthly rise in a year and a half.

+"Falling inflation and a stagnant economy could justify ECB cuts as soon as the first quarter of next year in our view," said Matthew Landon,global marketstrategist at JPMorgan Private Bank.

+"Against that backdrop, European bonds continue to offer a compelling entry point even after the big rally we have seen over the last month."

+Separate figures on Thursday showed that German unemployment rose in November and the French economy contracted in the third quarter, bolstering investors' bets that the European Central Bank will cut interest rates early next year.

-The weaker inflation and economic data caused traders on Thursday to bet that the first ECB interest rate cut will have arrived by April.
-They had previously seen a roughly 70% to 90% chance of such a move.
+Traders on Thursday moved to fully price in the first 25 bp interest rate cut in April, according to pricing in derivatives markets.
+They had previously seen a roughly 70% to 90% chance of such a move for most of November, after a drop in inflation in October.

+Germany's 2-year bond yield DE2YT=RR, which is sensitive to ECB interest rate expectations, was last down 2 bps at 2.8%, around its lowest since early June.

 "Policymakers won't want to declare victory prematurely and are sure to reiterate at December's ECB meeting that it is far too early to cut rates," said Andrew Kenningham, chief Europe economist at Capital Economics.

+"Nonetheless, with headline and core inflation likely to trend down in the new year it will be hard for the ECB to ignore the extent to which the inflationary tide is turning."

-Italy's 10-year bond yield IT10YT=RR was last up 1 bp at 4.192%.
-It was on track to fall 53 bps in November, its biggest monthly drop since the middle of 2019.
+Italy's 10-year bond yield IT10YT=RR was last up 3 bps at 4.215%.
+It was on track to fall 51 bps in November, its biggest monthly drop since the middle of 2019.

-Germany's 2-year bond yield DE2YT=RR, which is sensitive to ECB interest rate expectations, was last down 4 bps at 2.779%, around its lowest since early June.

-Euro zone yields have fallen sharply through the week as inflation data from individual countries has come in lower than expected, and after Federal Reserve official Christopher Waller on Tuesday suggested that U.S. rate cuts could be coming in early 2024.
+The rally in global bonds, which slowed last week, picked up pace on Tuesday after Federal Reserve official Christopher Waller suggested that U.S. rate cuts could be coming in early 2024.

+The U.S. 10-year Treasury yield US10YT=RR was on track to fall around 58 bps in November, the biggest drop since late 2008, when the Fed was cutting interest rates during the financial crisis.

 DE10 https://tmsnrt.rs/3QYayzj